 The documentary by David and Albert Maysles left Sucsy with questions, he told Variety.
 He sought personal correspondence and journals that tell more of Little Edie's history with her mother.

+According to the trade paper, the movie will cover 40 years and characters will include Jacqueline Kennedy Onassis, editor Ben Bradlee and Sally Quinn, who bought the raccoon-infested mansion after the elder Beale's death.
 The new musical at Playwrights Horizons covers about 30 years, from a life-changing day in 1941 (when Little Edie's relationship with young Joe Kennedy fell apart, and Edith's marriage to Mr. Beale hit the rocks) to 1973 (when mother and daughter are cooking food over a hotplate at their bedside and listening to raccoons nibble at the frame of the house).

 The new feature picture is not related to the musical, save for the subject matter.
 Both projects will include some imagining of events.